 The Middle East is often called “the crossroads of the world.”
-This sparsely populated region produced three religious faiths practiced by half of the world’s inhabitants; Christianity, Islam, and Judaism.
+This sparsely populated region produced three religious faiths practiced by nearly half of the world’s inhabitants: Christianity, Islam, and Judaism.
 The Middle East is a gateway to India, the Far East, sub-Saharan Africa, and southeast Europe.

 In recent years, this region has been one of the most chaotic parts of our world.
 Many brilliant ideas came from the Middle East, but it is also a land of long-standing hatred and revenge.
 This unit is an attempt to explain some of the causes of the many conflicts in the Middle East.

 The Freedom Tower (officially called One World Trade Center) is a 104-story skyscraper that was constructed on the site of the original World Trade Center.
 Like its predecessor, the Freedom Tower is the tallest building in the Western Hemisphere.